bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/06_Other_task_types.rst

 Other task types summary
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Next tables summarizes the parameters of these decorators.
-Please note that 'working_dir' and 'args' ae the only decorator properties that can contain task parameters defined in curly braces.
+Please note that ``working_dir`` and ``args`` are the only decorator properties that can contain task parameters defined in curly braces.

 * :ref:`sections/02_app_development/02_python/01_1_task_definition/sections/06_Other_task_types/01_Binary_decorator:Binary decorator` (@binary)